-During the reporting period, authorities continued to pursue programs established earlier to improve fiscal transparency and good governance standards, such as (1) civil service reform, including a new Law on Civil Service and a Law on Public Employees to establish transparent and merit-based hiring practices; (2) public administration reform, including a new Law on Public Administration to ensure coordinated, accountable, and transparent management of resources, and (3) strengthened efficiency and integrity of public companies in the District.
+During the reporting period, authorities continued to pursue programmes established earlier to improve fiscal transparency and good governance standards, such as (a) civil service reform, including a new law on civil service and a law on public employees to establish transparent and merit-based hiring practices; (b) public administration reform, including a new law on public administration to ensure coordinated, accountable and transparent management of resources, and (c) strengthened efficiency and integrity of public companies in the District.

 Brčko District also took further steps to strengthen its energy security.
-In addition to an EU-compliant legal framework for energy, renewables, and energy efficiency adopted in the previous period, an Energy Working Group established earlier with the task of identifying additional legislative barriers to investment in these energy sectors began drafting amendments and new legislation for the District to achieve the goals of the energy sector.
-Furthermore, in line with the Sustainable Energy and Climate Action Plan, Brčko District officially launched the Green Cities Action Plan (GCAP) to enhance environmental performance in a cost-efficient and financially sustainable way.
+In addition to a European Union-compliant legal framework for energy, renewables and energy efficiency adopted in the previous period, an energy working group established earlier, with the task of identifying additional legislative barriers to investment in these energy sectors, began drafting amendments and new legislation for the District to achieve the goals of the energy sector.
+Furthermore, in line with the Sustainable Energy and Climate Action Plan, Brčko District officially launched the Green Cities Action Plan to enhance environmental performance in a cost-efficient and financially sustainable way.
 Equally, the District has continued to invest in retrofitting public buildings for better energy efficiency.

-As infrastructure development is vital for increased investment, District authorities are engaged with the World Bank in further preparation of five infrastructure projects for the Sava and Drina Rivers Corridors Integrated Development Program.
+As infrastructure development is vital for increased investment, District authorities are engaged with the World Bank in further preparation of five infrastructure projects for the Sava and Drina Rivers Corridors Integrated Development Programme.

-In the previous reporting period, preliminary discussions occurred for reconstructing the Brčko-Gunja Bridge connecting the Brčko port to the commercially crucial Zagreb-Belgrade highway in Croatia.
-During this reporting period, an agreement was reached for sharing costs of bridge reconstruction between the Republic of Croatia and Bosnia and Herzegovina.
+In the previous reporting period, preliminary discussions were held on reconstructing the Brčko-Gunja Bridge, connecting the port of Brčko to the commercially crucial Zagreb-Belgrade highway in Croatia.
+During this reporting period, an agreement was reached for sharing the costs of bridge reconstruction between the Republic of Croatia and Bosnia and Herzegovina.
 The State oversees the ratification of this agreement.

-Activities have continued identifying the routes for the Belgrade-Sarajevo and Belgrade-Banja Luka highways and preparing related spatial planning documents.
+Activities have continued to identify the routes for the Belgrade-Sarajevo and Belgrade-Banja Luka highways and prepare related spatial planning documents.

-The port, bridge, and highway completion will transform Brčko into a transportation hub connecting Bosnia and Herzegovina to the Western Balkans and the European Union markets.
+The port, bridge and highway completion will transform Brčko into a transportation hub connecting Bosnia and Herzegovina to the Western Balkans and the European Union markets.

-Based on an agreement signed with an Austrian-based consortium, construction works started on the District’s first business zone, which will also be the first free trade zone.
-This is the first of a total of four phases of investment worth BAM 250 million.
-The consortium is preparing four more investment projects in the District, valued at BAM 100 million.
-It has committed to investing approximately BAM 500 million in eight projects over ten years, creating up to 4,000 private sector jobs.
+Further to an agreement signed with an Austrian-based consortium, construction works began on the District’s first business zone, which will also be the first free trade zone.
+This is the first of a total of four phases of investment worth KM 250 million.
+The consortium is preparing four more investment projects in the District, valued at KM 100 million.
+It has committed to investing approximately KM 500 million in eight projects over 10 years, creating up to 4,000 private sector jobs.
 Increasing private sector jobs will help break patronage networks established through voter dependency on party-controlled public sector jobs.

 The Brčko District authorities erected a joint memorial for all civilian war victims.
-The unveiling ceremony was on 16 February this year, and several representatives from diplomatic missions attended.
+The unveiling ceremony was on 16 February 2023, and several representatives from diplomatic missions attended.
 This joint monument sets a precedent in Bosnia and Herzegovina.

-Fiscal Sustainability
+Fiscal sustainability

 I continued to follow developments relevant to the fiscal sustainability of Bosnia and Herzegovina, including the adoption of budgets at all levels of government.